Skip to content

 @codemirror/state @codemirror/view @codemirror/commands \

-@codemirror/lang-javascript @codemirror/theme-one-dark codemirror
+@codemirror/theme-one-dark codemirror @codemirror/lang-javascript

 CodeMirror 6 has no large "options bag" — everything is an Extension.
 Anything the curated prop surface doesn't special-case (other languages, custom themes, line-wrapping, autocomplete, linting, key-bindings) comes through the first-class :extensions passthrough, which the wrapper composes last so consumer extensions win CodeMirror's last-registered-wins facets.
-The per-leaf READMEs and the Props table below are generated from the same IR parse of CodeMirror.rozie, so they cannot drift from the compiled output — the package's codegen.mjs asserts the structural columns of this page against ir.props on every run.

 Quick start